jangminhyuk/jangminhyuk.github.io/_portfolio/VTOL_2.md

 ### Team Bulnabi at Seoul National University (SNU)

-I served as the team leader for this project.
+I serve as the team leader for this project.
+(20-member team)

 Multicopter phase - Takeoff
 <center>